openspyrit/spyrit/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-First, you need to clone the repository
+First, you need to clone the repository:

 ```
 git clone --recurse-submodules https://github.com/openspyrit/spyrit.git